 At the meeting itself, the student will be asked to provide an overview of the dissertation and to summarize the results and related discussion/implications of their findings.
 At the conclusion of the meeting, committee members vote to "approve" or "not approve" the defense, after which the committee decision is shared with the student.
 Upon unanimous approval by the committee, the student is to work with his/her chairperson to make any needed changes to the dissertation document.
 The completed document with original signatures and a copy of the document must then be turned in to the Graduate School two weeks before the end of the semester in which the student intends to graduate.
-In addition, the student is to provide one bound copy of the committee chairperson.
+In addition, the student is to provide one bound copy of the completed dissertation to the Psychology & Counseling Department and one bound copy to the committee chairperson.
 The cost for the department's and chairperson's copies is the student's responsibility and can be bound through the Periodicals/Serials department of Torreyson Library for \$7.95 per copy.
 Upon successful completion of the defense and any remaining requirements, the student is formally approved for graduation.